 The 25-week Pre-Sessional English language course provides an excellent learning opportunity for pre-university students holding offers from or applying to University of South Wales but who do not reach the language requirements for their desired course.

-During the 25-week Pre-Sessional English language course you will receive twenty-five hours of taught classes each week with regular tutorials and a number of excursions.
-Most materials will be supplied free of charge although you will be required to purchase four textbooks at a cost of approximately 100 GBP.
+During the 25-week Pre-Sessional English language course you will receive twenty-three hours of taught classes each week with regular tutorials and a number of excursions.
+Most materials will be supplied free of charge although you will be required to purchase four textbooks at a cost of approximately £25.

 The 25-week Pre-Sessional English language course will help you to develop your general and academic English language skills in four key areas: